evanmays/cherrycore/README.md

 # Cherry 1 Stages

-1. Tiny Cherry 1, does 1 relu per cycle (50 MFLOPs) in simulator and on physical a7-100t.
-It's just scaffolding so rest of work can be done in parallel.
+1. ~~Tiny Cherry 1, does 1 relu per cycle (50 MFLOPs) in simulator and on physical a7-100t.
+It's just scaffolding so rest of work can be done in parallel.~~
-2. Small Cherry 1, does 6.4 GFLOPs with support for entire ISA in simulator and on physical a7-100t
+2. Small Cherry 1, does 6.4 GFLOPs with support for entire ISA in simulator and on physical a7-100t (finish remaining arithmetic isa support and use sv2v so we can yosys with all system verilog features)
 3. Big Cherry 1, works on physical $7500 Alveo u250 fpga (or equivalent)

-Original Cherry 2 and 3 master plan [written by geohot here](https://github.com/geohot/tinygrad/tree/master/accel/cherry).
-But I have some tweaks
+4. Cherry 2, same as big fpga but an asic and everything operates on 32x32 tiles not 16x16 tiles and there's real memory

-1. Cherry 2 stays the same.
-It's just a tapeout of the Big Cherry 1
+5. Cherry 3, cherry 2 but with 4 cores instead of 1 and 4x the memory bandwidth.

-2. Cherry 3 is the AI Training Card for your desktop and for real production model training (no GPT-3 fine tuning sorry).
-It's got half a petaflop peak TF32 performance and high flop utilization.
-8 cores instead of 16.
-1024 GB/s VRAM instead of 512.
+Idea is similar to [this](https://github.com/geohot/tinygrad/tree/master/accel/cherry).
+But it's not a risc-v add-on.
+It's just an AI training chip. maybe i'll rename to root beer computer in honor of the rootbeer float.

 # Contributors Getting Started